mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 ## Build

+The goal here is to build and push both images: SQL and Web in a private Azure Container Registry via VSTS and more specifically with VSTS Build.

 Prerequisities:
 - You need a VSTS account and project
 - You need a Connection endpoint in VSTS to your Azure Container Registry to be able to push your images built